-mainly on the characteristics that distinguish emotions from one another Focus using factor analysis or multidimensional scaling.
+The focus of this approach is on identifying emotions based on their placement on a space with a small number of dimensions.
+This space is derived from similarity judgments, analyzed using factor analysis or multidimensional scaling.
 Since the third dimension has been difficult to establish reliably in an empirical fashion via factor analyses, emotions are often defined in terms of a two-dimensional space.